Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Design and Implementation

 \section{Design and Implementation}

-The optimization algorithm (Section~\ref{sec:new-design}) determines the characteristics for an optimized Multi-CLP accelerator, producing a set of constants used to parameterize a C++ high-level-synthesis (HLS) template.
-The template is compiled to synthesizable Verilog using Vivado HLS 2015.4.2.
-Our optimizer works on any set of CNN layers and resource budget, and our template supports computation over arbitrary data types.
-This section describes the CLP template and the steps to ensure the intended hardware is correctly inferred by the HLS tool.
+The optimization algorithm (Section~\ref{sec:new-design}) determines the characteristics of an optimized Multi-CLP accelerator, producing parameters for a \CC\ high-level-synthesis (HLS) template.
+The template is compiled to synthesizable Verilog using Vivado HLS 2016.3.
+Our optimizer works for any set of CNN layers and resource budget, and our template supports computation over arbitrary data types.